Tramadol vs Oxycodone

 - Difficulty breathing (respiratory depression)

-Both drugs also showed nearly all symptoms typical of opioid withdrawal.
+Both drugs can also cause nearly all symptoms typical of opioid withdrawal.

 Tramadol